"SEVILLE," wrote Byron, "is a pleasant city, famous for oranges and women."

-The amphitheater is the largest structure at the archaeological site but it is only a small part of the original city.
+The amphitheatre is the largest structure at the archaeological site but it is only a small part of the original city.

-Beyond the amphitheater part of the excavated town has been left exposed, revealing wide streets with large, spacious houses decorated with some very fine mosaics.
+Beyond the amphitheatre part of the excavated town has been left exposed, revealing wide streets with large, spacious houses decorated with some very fine mosaics.

-The layout we see today was largely due to the Emperor Hadrian and probably constructed to honor his adoptive father the Emperor Trajan.
+The layout we see today was largely due to the Emperor Hadrian and probably constructed to honour his adoptive father the Emperor Trajan.
 Both were born in Italica.